 Jordan Spieth Net Worth: $41.2 Million

-Jordan Spieth won the 2015 U.S. Open and is currently competing in the 2018 British Open.
-Unfortunately he’s not showing quite the same acumen, carding a 72 in his first round for the major.
+Jordan Spieth won the 2015 U.S. Open and the 2017 British Open.
+Unfortunately he didn’t show quite the same acumen in this year’s British competition, carding a 72 in his first round for the major.
 Spieth is worth $41.2 million, according to Forbes.

 Matt Kuchar Net Worth: $42.8 Million

 Sports excellence seems to be genetic in this 2012 The Players Championship winner.
 His father Peter was at one point ranked No. 1 in tennis doubles in the state of Florida.
 Kuchar is worth $42.8 million, according to Business Insider.

 Johnson turned pro in 1998.
 Almost 10 years later, he became the 2007 Masters champion.
 Not bad for a guy who wasn’t the best player in high school.
 Johnson is worth $43.3 million, according to Business Insider.